Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Efficient algorithms

-We have provided the representation formulas for problems~\eqref{eqt: result_optctrl2_hd} and~\eqref{eqt: result_HJ2_hd} in Section~\ref{sec: HJ_optctrl}.
+Recall that the representation formulas for problems~\eqref{eqt: result_optctrl2_hd} and~\eqref{eqt: result_HJ2_hd} are provided in Section~\ref{sec: HJ_optctrl}.
 Note that these problems are numerically solvable using the representation formulas if the optimization problem in~\eqref{eqt: result_Lax2_hd} is numerically solvable.
 Therefore, in this section, we provide different methods to solve~\eqref{eqt: result_Lax2_hd} for different classes of initial costs $\initcond$.
 In Section~\ref{sec:quad_convex}, we consider quadratic initial costs and propose explicit formulas for solving~\eqref{eqt: result_Lax2_hd} exactly.
 In Section~\ref{sec:numerical_convex}, we consider convex initial costs and apply ADMM to solve~\eqref{eqt: result_Lax2_hd}.
-Note that ADMM can be replaced by other convex optimization algorithms, and we only apply ADMM in this paper for illustrative purposes.
-Furthermore, by applying optimization algorithms to the representation formula directly, we solve the optimal control problem exactly, without the use of discretizations or approximations.
-In Section~\ref{sec: ADMM_nonconvex}, we extend our methods to address a class of nonconvex initial costs using a min-plus technique.
-In each of these three sections, we also provide one numerical example and the running time for different dimensions, which demonstrates the efficiency of our proposed methods in each of these cases.
-We run our numerical experiments on an 11th Gen Intel Laptop Core i7-1165G7 with a 2.80GHz processor.
+Note that ADMM can be replaced by any other appropriate convex optimization algorithm, and we only apply ADMM in this paper for illustrative purposes.
+Furthermore, by applying optimization algorithms to the representation formula directly, we solve the optimal control problem exactly, without discretizations or approximations of the original problem.
+In Section~\ref{sec: ADMM_nonconvex}, we extend our methods in the previous sections to address a class of nonconvex initial costs using a min-plus technique.
+In each of these three sections, we provide numerical results using both a CPU implementation and an FPGA implementation to demonstrate the efficiency of our numerical solvers in various dimensions $n$ as well as their potential for real-time applications.
+All of our CPU results are run using an 11th Gen Intel Laptop Core i7-1165G7 with a 2.80GHz processor.
+All of our FPGA results are run using a Xilinx Alveo U280 board with a target design running at 300 MHz and double floating point precision.
+For a general overview of FPGAs, we refer the reader to \cite{KastnerFPGA}.

 To avoid confusion, we use $\valuefn$ and $\opttrajhd$ to denote the analytical solutions to the HJ PDEs and optimal control problems, while we use $\Snum$ and $\gmnum$ to denote their numerical approximations obtained by our proposed methods.